catcher23/fatebook/README.md

 Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, a Profile store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
+After the basic Flux architecture has been set up, a User store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
 Once this is done, I will create React views for the Profile `Index`, `IndexItem` and `Form`.
 At the end of Phase 2, Profile information can be created, read, edited and destroyed in the browser.
 Images will be able to be uploaded.